scala/docs.scala-lang/_overviews/overview/control-structures.md

 - Typed
 - Default/wildcard

-All of these patterns are shown in the following `pattern` method, which takes an input parameter of tye `Any` and returns a `String`:
+All of these patterns are shown in the following `pattern` method, which takes an input parameter of type `Any` and returns a `String`:

 ```scala
 def pattern(x: Any): String = x match